escrimaglia/cli-automation/README.md

 **Options**:

 * `-h, --hosts FILENAME Json file`: group of hosts  [required]
-* `-c, --cmd Multiple -c parameter`: commands to execute on the device  [required]
+* `-c, --cmd Multiple -c parameter`: commands to execute on the device
+* `-f, --cmdf FILENAME Json file`: commands to configure on the device
 * `-v, --verbose`: verbose level  [default: 0; 0&lt;=x&lt;=2]
 * `-o, --output FILENAME Json file`: output file  [default: output.json]
 * `--help`: Show this message and exit.

 ### `cla ssh onepush`

-Push config to a single host
+the commands can be entered via the command line or through a JSON file

 **Usage**: